 Botolph Bishopsgate and St Botolph Aldgate), before returning

-to St Mark North Audley Street in Mayfair (where 21 years earlier he had served his
+to St Mark North Audley Street in Mayfair, 21 years after serving

-title - as had his Rector at St George-in-the-East, Harry Jones), as its much-loved vicar until an early death in 1909.
-He was buried at St Botolph Aldgate, with this tablet [left] in the church.
+death in 1909.
+He was buried at St Botolph Aldgate, with a tablet [left] in the church.
 In

 1903 he had courted controversy by conducting the marriage of American